AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 Licensed under the MIT License.

-As per the spirit of the MIT Licence, feel free to fork and do what you wish with thr source code, all I ask is that if you find a bug or add a feature to PR this repository.
+As per the spirit of the MIT Licence, feel free to fork and do what you wish with the source code, all I ask is that if you find a bug or add a feature please create a to PR this repository.